 Old Tile Removal in Warsaw — Wall and Floor Demolition

-Before laying new tiles the old ones must come off.
-It sounds simple, but in practice it means dust, noise, heavy physical labour and the risk of damaging the substrate.
-In older Warsaw buildings in Praga or Ochota, tiles sit on a finger-thick layer of cement mortar — chipping them off with a Bosch or Makita demolition hammer takes an hour per square metre.
-In newer Wilanow developments tiles are on thin-set adhesive — faster, but more care is needed to avoid damaging the screed.
-We remove tiles across Warsaw and prepare substrates for new finishes.
+Before new tiles can go down, the old finish has to be stripped off.
+On paper it looks straightforward, but on site it means dust everywhere, a lot of noise, hard manual work, and a real chance of harming the substrate.
+In older Warsaw buildings in Praga or Ochota, tiles are often set on a finger-thick bed of cement mortar — taking them off with a Bosch or Makita demolition hammer can easily take an hour per square metre.
+In newer Wilanow developments, tiles are usually fixed with thin-set adhesive — quicker to remove, but you have to work more carefully so the screed is not damaged.
+We remove tiles all over Warsaw and get the substrate ready for the next finish.

-The cost depends on the area, fixing method (adhesive or cement mortar), layer thickness and substrate type (concrete, brick, plasterboard).
-Tiles on thin adhesive come off faster and cheaper.
-On thick mortar — slower and harder.
-Cleaning adhesive residue and levelling the substrate is a separate item.
-Waste removal is charged separately.
-Current prices are in the table below.
+The price is based on the area, the fixing method (adhesive or cement mortar), the thickness of the layer, and the kind of substrate underneath (concrete, brick, plasterboard).
+Tiles fixed on thin adhesive come off quicker and cost less.
+On thick mortar — the work is slower and more demanding.
+Removing adhesive leftovers and smoothing the substrate is priced separately.
+Waste removal is also a separate charge.
+Current rates are shown in the table below.

 | Service | min | max |